-It is strongly recommended that filter media be replaced monthly.
+It is strongly recommended to replace filter media monthly.
 Filters are located upstream of the evaporator coil.
 Open access panel and pull filters straight out to inspect all of the filters.
 Replace filters with the size indicated on each filter.
 Arrow on the replacement filters must point towards the blower.
 Units with an energy recovery wheel with have additional filters.
 See the Filter replacement section under the energy recover wheel section for more information.